vectorlink-ai/writings/entries/ai-future/AI_and_the_Future_of_Work.md

 In many cases, automation will be time saving.
 But some jobs are already vanishing as a result of AI.
 In the translation industry we are already seeing a profound impact.
 AI is so good at translation that translation has largely been reduced to the task of post-editing, something which was already present!
 The translators themselves are not really needed.

 In our own [experiments](https://vectorlink.ai/blog/llm-classifier-bootstrapping/) we have found that generative AI can be very effective at generating training sets by annotation, much in the way that a human would do.
-In this experiment I wasn't able to do better than the AI unless I used auxilliary information from the internet (something which will be possible to add to the AI's arsenal!).
+In this experiment I wasn't able to do better than the AI unless I used auxiliary information from the internet (something which will be possible to add to the AI's arsenal!).
 The machine is ready to replace me in this thankless task (thank goodness!).

 And the price?
 It was approximately \$2 per hour.
 It will be hard to find a human who can do it at that price point.
 This is a major challenge to services like Mechanical Turk (ironically named for a famous [fake automation](https://en.wikipedia.org/wiki/Mechanical_Turk) which can now be automated).
 And the price point has been falling very quickly.
 Just over the last year we saw the price of embeddings fall by a factor of 10 (literally!).